apu52/Travel_Website/README.md

 - **Top Destination Page**: Showcases top travel destinations with captivating imagery, detailed descriptions, and essential information to inspire and inform visitors.
 - **Best Trip Packages**: Presents the best trip packages tailored to different interests and budgets, complete with itinerary details, pricing, and booking options for seamless travel planning.
 - **Our Trip Gallery**: Curates a visually stunning gallery showcasing memorable moments and experiences from our trips, enticing visitors to embark on their own adventures.
 Includes interactive features such as user comments.
-- **Contact Us Page**: Provides a user-friendly contact page with essential contact information inquiry forms, amd interactive maps for visitors to reach out and engage with our travel company effortlessly.
+- **Contact Us Page**: Provides a user-friendly contact page with essential contact information inquiry forms, and interactive maps for visitors to reach out and engage with our travel company effortlessly.

 <h2>Technology Used🚀</h2>